Member Ownership shares

 Credit unions operate using the co-operative business model rather than the competitive business model practiced by banks.
 There are many differences between credit unions and banks, not only in the way they do business but also in the underpinnings of their philosophy.
 Credit unions seek to maximize benefit using cooperative principles in keeping with a Vision or Mission Statement.

-All financial institutions are required to maintain certain levels of capital as determined by law and enforced by their regulators (DICO - The Deposit Insurance Corporation of Ontario) in the case of Ontario credit unions).
+All financial institutions are required to maintain certain levels of capital as determined by-law and enforced by their regulators (FSRA - The Financial Service Regulatory Authority of Ontario) in the case of Ontario credit unions).